 Project Grants are utilized in funding a broad range of arts projects (and arts components of larger projects) in Mississippi communities.
 The awards range from $250 to $5,000 and require a dollar-for-dollar cash match.

 Operating Grants aim to help nonprofit arts organizations maintain financial stability, build organizational capacity, improve artist programs, and distribute their programs throughout the community.
 Applicants must have the arts as a primary component of their organizational mission and have been operating as a 501(c)3 nonprofit for at least two years.
 Organizations may apply for a percentage of the actual cash revenue of their last year’s income.
 Applicants can request between $7,500 and $30,000.

-In addition to MAC’s standard grants programs, the Whole Schools Initiative is a program open to K-12 schools that uses the arts as a vehicle for promoting high-quality instruction and learning for students.
+Mississippi Whole Schools is a program open to K-12 schools that uses the arts as a vehicle for promoting high-quality instruction and learning for students.
 Schools can apply for the program, which offers professional development for faculty and administrators, workshops, arts experiences and technical assistance.

 Link Up – Symphonic Music Education Initiative

 Link Up, a Carnegie Hall Weill Music Institute music education program, now in its ninth season, pairs orchestras with students in grades three through five to explore orchestral repertoire through a hands-on music curriculum.
 Students explore core musical concepts in specific symphonic works through listening, singing, playing the recorder, and composing.
 The year-long program culminates with an interactive orchestra concert in which student perform prepared vocal and instrumental repertoire selections and share some of their creative work.